 Measures to control nuisance that might be associated with the use of the external areas, particularly late at night, including supervision of the areas and specified times during which food and drink will not be permitted to be consumed in the external areas.

 Measures to control litter and odour associated with use of the premises.

+This is not an exhaustive list and applicants must ensure that their approach is tailored to the specific nature of their premises and activities.

 8. Licensing Objective 4: Protection of Children from Harm